natesilva/jayschema/README.md

 You can use an [ORM](https://npmjs.org/browse/keyword/orm) to do this, but that solution is overkill if you only need validation.
 It also ties you to a single database backend.
 If you want to change databases, you’re stuck.
 You may even want to use multiple databases simultaneously—for example, session data in Redis and permanent data in MongoDB—and you want to validate both.

-With **JJSchema** you create a rich JSON Schema describing your documents and then validate documents against it.
+With **JaySchema** you create a rich JSON Schema describing your documents and then validate documents against it.
 You control the validation.
 It’s not tied to any database or backend.
 You get to use the really nice JSON Schema syntax (see the [official examples](http://json-schema.org/examples.html)), you get useful error messages, and it can even do some types of validation that aren’t supported by popular ORMs.

 ## Features

 * **Comprehensive:** Covers all of the spec except the optional `format` property.
 * **Tested:**
 	* Passes all tests from the official [JSON Schema Test Suite](https://github.com/json-schema/JSON-Schema-Test-Suite) except those which are not applicable to Draft v4.
 (The Test Suite was designed with v3 in mind.
-When v4 tests are available, **JJSchema** will be tested against them.)
+When v4 tests are available, **JaySchema** will be tested against them.)
 	* Passes hundreds of other unit tests, most written to test very specific aspects of the draft spec.
 * **Friendly:** Error messages that tell you:
 	* The exact location in your document where validation failed.